ConorDarcy25/HPQC/week5/readme.md

 *Step 2:*

-Each process will write it's output data to it's own assignmed file
+Each process will write it's output data to it's own assigned file

 The root process will then gather all the output files and write them to a single csv file